-- 387. Plaintiffs' counsel sent a letter to DEFENDANTS THOMAS and ADOC on December 21, 2012, informing them that a number of prisoners had complained of retaliation after legal visits.
-Plaintiffs' counsel requested that correctional facility staff be reminded of the rules against retaliation and that signs be posted in prominent places in each facility explaining that prisoners should not be retaliated against for speaking with legal counsel.
-DEFENDANT THOMAS acknowledged receipt of the letter, but did not indicate whether or how the matter would be addressed. - 388.
-Employees of DEFENDANT THOMAS who are the subject of investigations into the violations of prisoners' rights are frequently not disciplined and may even be promoted.
-For example, following a finding by the United States Department of Justice of numerous constitutional violations, wardens at Tutwiler were transferred to other prisons, where they continued to work, and one warden was even promoted. - 389.
-ADOC employees and medical staff often threaten retaliation/use the threat of retaliation to control/manipulate.
-On or around June 4, 2014, Plaintiffs' Counsel met with PLAINTIFFS BUSINELLE, TERRELL, and SANFORD at Bullock.
-While Plaintiffs' Counsel met with PLAINTIFF SANFORD, PLAINTIFFS TERRELL and BUSINELLE sat outside the room in which the meeting was taking place, waiting their turns.
+408. Employees of DEFENDANT DUNN who are the subject of investigations into the violations of prisoners' rights are frequently not disciplined and may even be promoted.
+For example, following a finding by the United States Department of Justice of numerous constitutional violations, wardens at Tutwiler were transferred to other prisons, where they continued to work, and one warden was even promoted.

+409. ADOC employees and medical staff often threaten retaliation/use the threat of retaliation to control/manipulate.
+On or around June 4, 2014, Plaintiffs' Counsel met with PLAINTIFFS BUSINELLE and TERRELL at Bullock.
+While Plaintiffs' Counsel met with another prisoner, PLAINTIFFS TERRELL and BUSINELLE sat outside the room in which the meeting was taking place, waiting their turns.
 As they waited, an officer walked past them and said to them, "You were waiting to go home, but now you're going to go to jail."
 PLAINTIFFS TERRELL and BUSINELLE both understood this as a threat that they would be placed in segregation.

-390. On July 3, 2014, approximately two weeks after this lawsuit was filed, PLAINTIFF MORK was told by a correctional officer that his life and the lives of other plaintiffs were in danger.
-DEFENDANTS THOMAS and NAGLICH were informed by Counsel of this communication on the same day.
+410. On July 3, 2014, approximately two weeks after this lawsuit was filed, PLAINTIFF MORK was told by a correctional officer that his life and the lives of other plaintiffs were in danger.
+DEFENDANT DUNN's predecessor and DEFENDANT NAGLICH were informed by Counsel of this communication on the same day.
 As of July 9, 2014, no one had come to speak with PLAINTIFF MORK to investigate this serious matter.

-391. On March 17, 2014, Plaintiffs' counsel informed DEFENDANT THOMAS of PLAINTIFF SELLERS's need for medical attention.
+411. On March 17, 2014, Plaintiffs' counsel informed DEFENDANT DUNN's predecessor of PLAINTIFF SELLERS's need for medical attention.
 Shortly thereafter, he was moved from his dormitory to another dormitory in which he had enemies.
 He informed ADOC correctional officers of the problem and refused to go.
 The officers physically assaulted him and then moved him anyway.
 He asked to speak with personnel from the Investigations & Intelligence Division (I & I) but was not allowed to do so.
-After Plaintiffs' Counsel contacted DEFENDANT THOMAS to request that PLAINTIFF SELLERS speak with personnel from I & I, he was permitted to do so.
-The I & I officer impermissibly/inappropriately/illegally asked PLAINTIFF SELLERS the subject of his conversations with Plaintiffs' Counsel.
+After Plaintiffs' Counsel contacted DEFENDANT DUNN's predecessor to request that PLAINTIFF SELLERS speak with personnel from I & I, he was permitted to do so.
+The I & I officer asked PLAINTIFF SELLERS the subject of his conversations with Plaintiffs' Counsel.